Lecture Series

 Joe Meny has been at the U. S. National Arboretum since 2007 and is now the horticulturist in the Conifer and Maple Collections.
 He is tasked with maintaining the aesthetic and cultural requirements of plants in the garden while directing the future development of these collections through new acquisitions and germplasm.

-image of a conifer in Maryland
+image of a conifer in Maryland Conifer in Maryland

 Special Thanks to Pinehurst Landscape Company for sponsoring our April lecture!